twnzl/nanium/README.md

 ## Streaming

-If you want a service executor to provide the possibility to return partial results, you can use NaniumStream as a service result
+If you want a service executor to provide the possibility to return partial results, you can use NaniumStream as a service result or even multiple properties of Type NaniumStream in the service response.

 ```ts
 @RequestType({